An Open Letter To My Daughter: Busy Is Not A Badge Of Honour

 But when we're all grown up, we can let it go.
 It's not easy, but it's worth it.
 Once we accept that we are perfect, gorgeous, wonderful women and learn to love ourselves, we can make simple, if somewhat difficult, changes to prevent busy-bee syndrome.
 Let's bin this badge of honour.

-Let's swap self-less for self-love so we can make the most of everyday and share more joy.
+Let's swap self-less for self-care so we can make the most of everyday and share more joy.

 For me, it has been a big mindset shift.
 I've had to prioritise me.
-I've learned to say "no" to things that are bad for my health like sitting for eight hours, drinking a bottle of red, or doing everybody's washing.
-I've learned to avoid things that bring self-loathing, like devouring a tub of Gelato or a packet of Tim Tams.
+I've learned to say "no" to things that are bad for my health such as drinking five coffees a day, sitting for eight hours, drinking too much wine, or doing everybody's washing.
+I've learned to avoid things that bring self-loathing, like devouring a whole tub of ice-cream or a whole packet of Tim Tams.

-I've replaced those things with activities that make me joyous, like going for a sunrise walk, riding my bike along the beach or strolling in the park, even when I'm busy.
+I've replaced those things with activities that make me joyous, such as going for a sunrise walk, riding my bike along the beach or strolling through parks with friends, even when I'm busy.

 My beautiful daughter, I know you sometimes roll your eyes when I suggest an ocean swim instead of wine, or a sunset hike instead of pizza.
 But it's fun.
-Diving into a challenging physical adventure in nature with loved ones brings pure joy.
-Yes, it's busy, but this busyness relieves stress because it's about nurturing ourselves.
-Then we can love others.
+Diving into a micro-adventure in nature with loved ones brings pure joy.
+Yes, it's busy, but this busyness relieves stress because it's about nurturing ourselves and doing it together.
+Then we can love others more.

-So, don't wait another 30 years to learn this lesson my darling daughter.
-Loving yourself by nurturing your health is the best insurance policy money can't buy to ensure that you can love others and they can love you.
+So, don't wait another 20 years to learn this lesson my darling daughter.
+Self-care through nurturing your health and wellbeing is the best insurance policy money can't buy to ensure that you can love others and they can love you.
 And, most importantly, so you can love yourself.
 Because you are enough.